HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 3. Click **Create a webhook** and configure it as follows:
    - Webhook name: Choose a name (e.g., "HubRise")
    - IP restriction: Leave empty
-4. Copy the webhook URL to a safe place - we will need in the next step.
+4. Copy the webhook URL to a safe place - we will need it in the next step.

 ## Step 5: Register the Webhook with HubRise

 With our Make.com webhook ready, we now need to tell HubRise where to send the order data.
-We'll do this by registering our webhook via HubRise API.
+We'll do this by registering our webhook via the HubRise API.

 1. Open the scenario "Register webhook" from Step 2.
 2. Delete the "Make an OAuth 2.0 request" module - we no longer need it.